certara/pyDarwin/docs/Example1.rst

 ==============================================

 This first model is quite simple, the search space consistes of 6 dimensions, each with 2 options.
 Thus, the total number of candiate models is
 2^6 = 64 models.
-As the search space if very small, we'll search by exhaustive search.
+As the search space is very small, we'll search by exhaustive search.

 First step:

 As is the usual practise in POPPK model selection, the first step will be exploratory data analysis.
 This serves at least two purposes: To validate the data set and to generate initial hypotheses.
-We will however, for the purpose of this tutorial, skip this step and assume that we have a "correct" data set and list of hypotheses to be tested.
+We will however, for the purpose of this tutorial, skip this step and assume that we have a "correct" data set and a list of hypotheses to be tested.
 The data set for this example is dataExample1.csv and can be found in the pydarwin/examples/user/Example1 folder.

 The next step for ML model selection is to get a simple model running.
 The control file for this simple model is given below: